bmaynard/kubevol/README.md

 ## Sample Output

 ```
+$ kubevol secret
-There are 1 pods in the cluster
+There are 12 pods in the cluster
 Searching for pods that have a Secret attached

 +------------------+----------+-----------------------+-----------------------+-------------+